webcrawls/sandtype/README.md

 Typing with Terry is a typing game built for the s&box platform.

-> _Terry is the name of s&box's default "citizen" model._
+> _⁉️ Terry is the name of s&box's default "citizen" model._

 ## ✨ Features